 Babby is the founder of Fast Forward Sports Group LLC, through which he additionally purchased the then-named Jacksonville Suns, Double-A affiliate of the Miami Marlins, in September 2015, becoming the youngest multi-franchise owner in professional sports.
 Following the 2016 season, the Suns started a new identity as the Jacksonville Jumbo Shrimp.

 Akron RubberDucks baseball has taken flight under Babby.
-In five seasons, the franchise's second-ever owner has invested more than $7 million into Akron's Canal Park, including one of the largest HD videoboards in the minor leagues, with attendance increasing by 28 percent.
+In seven seasons, the franchise's second-ever owner has invested more than $8.5 million into Akron's Canal Park, including one of the largest HD videoboards in the minor leagues, with attendance increasing by 28 percent.

 Following a successful identity change after the 2013 season, the team went on to win Minor League Baseball's prestigious Larry MacPhail Award as the top promotional team in 2015.
 The 2016 season was packed with accolades for the RubberDucks, including an Eastern League championship, with the franchise hosting the Eastern League All-Star Game and Home Run Derby for the first time, and the club's nomination for the John H. Johnson President's Award, which honors Minor League Baseball's "most complete franchise."